Understanding Azorean Politeness: A Cultural Exploration

 It is rarely discussed, usually only in private circles.
 You won’t see it headlining any diversity conferences on women in leadership or bias.
 But, the “Old Girls’ Network” is alive and well, functioning as an elitist, exclusionary club of sameness much like its counterpart, “The Old Boys’ Network.”

 Having worked for over 15 years in predominately female-led organizations before starting my business, I have seen firsthand how these toxic networks operate.
-Valuing likeness, adoration, organizational fit over skills rather than innovation and diversity of thought.
+Valuing likeness, adoration, and organizational fit over skills rather than innovation and diversity of thought.
 The insecure female executive leading the Network prefers the cloak of blandness and familiarity with admiring females who will not challenge her leadership rather than accepting different views or improving the organization.

 Does this sound familiar at all?
 It has all of the features of systemic discrimination, but it is not politically correct to talk about it.
 After all, the traditional narrative is that men hold women back.
 In some cases, they do.
 However, we cannot overlook in far too many female lead organizations, barring other women from professional and social networks is just as discriminatory.
 Old Girls’ Networks should not get a pass any more than their male counterparts.